hashicorp/terraform/website/source/docs/providers/google/r/google_project.html.markdown

 * `name` - (Optional) The display name of the project.
     This is required if you are creating a new project.

-* `services` - (Optional) The services/APIs that are enabled for this project.
-    For a list of available services, run `gcloud beta service-management list`

 * `skip_delete` - (Optional) If true, the Terraform resource can be deleted without deleting the Project via the Google API.